By Dr. Mercola

 - Michael R. Gray, MD in Benson, Arizona

-- Ritchie Schoemaker, MD in Maryland, author of Surviving Mold (not listed on Dr. Thrasher's webpage)
+- Ritchie Schoemaker, MD in Maryland, author of Surviving Mold19 (not listed on Dr. Thrasher's webpage)

 - Janette Hope, MD in Santa Barbara, California